Professor-G/LineDetect/docs/source/Examples.rst

     :class: with-shadow with-border
     :width: 600px
 |
 This spectra also contains a CIV absorber at a redshift of z_civ = 1.52755, with an equivalent witdh of 0.567.
-Below we demonstrate how to configure the program for this line's detection, note the rest_wavelenghts are now set for this doublet:
+Below we demonstrate how to configure the program for this line's detection, note the ``rest_wavelenght_1`` and ``rest_wavelenght_2`` are now set accordingly for this doublet:

 .. code-block:: python